zarusz/SlimCluster/docs/intro.md

 Package: [SlimCluster.Consensus.Raft](https://www.nuget.org/packages/SlimCluster.Consensus.Raft)

 Raft consensus algorithm is one of the newer algorithms that has become popular due to its simplicity and flexibility.
-The [Raft paper](https://raft.github.io/raft.pdf) is an excelent source to undersand more details about the algorithm, and the parameters that can be fine tuned in SlimCluster.
+The [Raft paper](https://raft.github.io/raft.pdf) is an excellent source to understand more details about the algorithm, and the parameters that can be fine tuned in SlimCluster.

 At a high level the Raft consensus is: